infinyon/fluvio-connectors/smartmodules/json-sql/README.md

 # JSON to SQL transformation SmartModule
 This is a `map` type SmartModule that converts records in arbitrary JSON into records in [SQL model](../../rust-connectors/models/fluvio-model-sql).
-The transformation specification is defined in JSON format and passed to the SmartModule via constructor call (`with` parameter in `SmartModuleExtraParams`).
+The transformation specification is defined in JSON format and passed to the SmartModule via constructor call (`mapping` parameter in `SmartModuleExtraParams`).

 ## The specification
 The specification consists of mapping that defines the JSON path of the input record - where to read an entry